GoogleChromeLabs/tasklets/README.md

 console.log(await api.add(2, 3)); // Logs '5'.
 ```

-A few things are happening here - so lets step through them individually.
+A few things are happening here, so let's step through them individually.

 ```js
 const api = await tasklet.addModule('tasklet.js');
 ```

-This loads the module into the tasklets javascript global scope.
+This loads the module into the tasklet's JavaScript global scope.
 This is similar to invoking
 `new Worker('tasklet.js')`.

 However, when this module is loaded, the browser will look into the script you imported and find all
 of the __exported__ classes and functions.
 In the above example we only exported the `Speaker`
 class.

-`addModule` returns a "namespace" object, which the browser has created "proxy" constructors and
+`addModule` returns a "namespace" object, for which the browser creates "proxy" constructors and
-functions.
-I.e.
+functions:

 ```js
 api.Speaker.toString() == 'function Speaker() { [native code] }';